factors of LOCALIZATION OF INDUSTRIES, Definition:

-- Emergence of pool of skilled labour: A large pool of skilled labour does emerge because such labour are easily attracted to industrial zones
+- The emergence of a pool of skilled labour: A large pool of skilled labour does emerge because such labour is easily attracted to industrial zones

-- Attraction of more people: A highly concentrated industrial estates attracts different shades of people to such area for one reason or the other.
+The attraction of more people: A highly concentrated industrial estates attracts different shades of people to such areas for one reason or the other.

 - Emergence of inter-dependence among firms: The concentration of many industries in an area leads to industries deriving mutual benefits from one another.

-- Encouragement of division of labour and specialization: Localization of industries leads to the emergence of division of labour and specialization resulting in increase production.
+- Encouragement of division of labour and specialization: Localization of industries leads to the emergence of division of labour and specialization resulting in increased production.

 - It ensures co-operation among firms: Localization of industries leads to cooperation among firms, possibly for a joint purchase of raw materials, joint research and training.

 Disadvantages of Localization of Industries

 - It leads to congestion: The concentration of industries leads to human, housing and traffic congestions.

 - Pressure on social amenities: As a result of high population in industrial estates, there is always pressure on available social amenities like pipe-borne water, electricity and housing.

 - It results in uneven development: The concentration of industries in one area leads to uneven development as other areas are left undeveloped.